Subscribe

 What Is Customer Engagement?

 Customer engagement is the process of building relationships with customers through meaningful interactions.
-It involves understanding your customers’ needs and wants, providing tailored experiences, and interacting with customers on multiple levels to build loyalty and trust.
+It involves understanding your customers’ needs and wants, providing tailored experiences, and interacting with customers on multiple levels to build loyalty, trust, and customer satisfaction.

 Basically, customer engagement is produced by all the touchpoints your brand creates along the customer journey — from emails campaigns and product recommendations to social media ads and loyalty programs.
 It is what you believe your customers expect from your company, informed by all the data and insights you’ve gained from previous interactions with your audience.